hackerb9/Tandy-Terminfo/README.md

     enter_alt_charset_mode=\eF,
     exit_alt_charset_mode=\eG,

-Note that although TELCOM doesn't need the enter and exit_alt_charset_mode sequences, they appear to be required by ncurses for ACS to work.
-Setting them to \eF and \eG is compatible with the VT52 definition and causes no harm.
+Note that although TELCOM doesn't need the enter/exit_alt_charset_mode sequences, setting them to \eF and \eG is compatible with the VT52 definition and causes no harm.

 #### ACS Chars as a table